Diamond Cut Diamond (film)

-Diamond Cut Diamond is a 1932 British comedy crime film directed by Maurice Elvey and Fred Niblo and starring Adolphe Menjou, Claud Allister and Benita Hume.
-It was made at Elstree Studios by the independent producer Eric Hakim.
+Diamond Cut Diamond (also known as Blame the Woman) is a 1932 British comedy crime film directed by Maurice Elvey and Fred Niblo and starring Adolphe Menjou, Claud Allister and Benita Hume.
+It was written by Viscount Castlerosse, and was made at Elstree Studios by the independent producer Eric Hakim.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

 One of the guests tries to foil a gang of jewel-robbers during a country house weekend party.